-Actuarial Assumptions (Continued) Inflation 2.30% Payroll Growth Rate 2.00% Salary Increase 3.30% to 10.30%, varies by service for CERS non-hazardous Investment Rate of Return 6.25% Healthcare Trend Rates (Pre-65) Initial trend starting at 6.20% at January 1, 2024, and gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
-Healthcare Trend Rates (Post-65) Initial trend starting at 9.00% in 2024, then gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
-Mortality (Pre-retirement) PUB-2010 General Mortality table, for the Non-hazardous Systems, and the PUB-2010 Public Safety Mortality table for the Hazardous Systems, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.
-Mortality (Post-retirement; non- System-specific mortality table based on mortality disabled) experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019.
-Martality (Dast ratiromants DUD 2010 Disabled Mortality table, with a 4 year sat Mortality (Post-retirement; disabled) PUB-2010 Disabled Mortality table, with a 4-year set- forward for both male and female rates, projected with the uisableu) ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.
+Inflation Payroll Growth Rate Salary Increase Investment Rate of Return 2.50% 2.00% 3.30% to 10.30%, varies by service for CERS non-hazardous 6.50% Healthcare Trend Rates (Pre-65) Initial trend starting at 6.80% at January 1, 2025, and gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
+Healthcare Trend Rates (Post-65) Initial trend starting at 8.50% in 2025, then gradually decreasing to an ultimate trend rate of 4.05% over a period of 13 years.
+Mortality (Pre-retirement) PUB-2010 General Mortality table, for the Non-hazardous Systems, and the PUB-2010 Public Safety Mortality table for the Hazardous Systems, projected with the ultimate rates from the MP-2020 mortality improvement scale using a base year of 2010.
+Mortality (Post-retirement; non- disabled) System-specific mortality table based on mortality experience from 2013-2022, projected with the ultimate rates from MP- 2020 mortality improvement scale using a base year of 2023.
+Mortality (Post-retirement; disabled) PUB-2010 Disabled Mortality table, with rates multiplied by 150% for both male and female rates, projected with the ultimate rates from the MP-2020 mortality improvement scale using a base year of 2010.